Gesee-y/Cruise.jl/docs/Plugins/index.md

-# Cruise 0.3.0 Documentation: Plugins & Capabilities
+# Cruise 0.3.0 Documentation: Plugins

 This documentation provides the information and steps necessary for anyone to create a plugin in Cruise.